About this blog

 Most of my professional career has been spent at consumer internet companies.
 The world wide web was just heating up when I finished my undergrad education, and like many grads from Stanford, tech was always on my mind.
 I started off at Amazon.com and was there for seven years working on all sorts of things, but mostly product.
 I left Amazon to be a filmmaker, went to editing school at The Edit Center in NYC, then to UCLA Film School in their graduate directing program.
 But tech sucked me back in after just one year in film school.

 That summer I joined the company that would become Hulu, leading the product, design, editorial, and marketing teams.
 In 2011 I formed a startup called Erly with a few friends.
 We were purchased in 2012 by Airtime, and I left that in late 2012.
 Most recently I was the head of product at Flipboard for two years, and I just left in March 2015.
-I'm not sure what I'm going to do next, but I'm excited and I haven't even figured out what it is yet.
-But likely something combining my interests in tech and media, as always.
+Currently I'm the Head of Video at Oculus, working on virtual reality.

 You can also email me at eugene at eugenewei dot com.